Scaling Agile for the Enterprise

-Scaling Scrum is a challenge that many large organizations face as they implement Teams across more and more of their operations.
+Scaling Agile for the Enterprise is a challenge that many large organizations face as they implement Scrum Teams across more and more of their operations.
 Coordinating multiple Teams that are working on multiple projects can seem daunting.
-But Scrum was designed to scale because it is fractal in nature i.e. it works the same at scale as it does in a singular instance.
+But Scrum was designed to scale because it is fractal in nature - meaning it works the same at scale as it does in a singular instance.

-Scrum was designed this way to address Conway's Law coined by Melvin Conway in 1968:
+Scrum was designed to address Conway's Law coined by Melvin Conway in 1968:

 Using real world examples from IDX (now GE Healthcare), Microsoft, SAP, and Spotify this online course covers how to scale small Teams out in large organizations, how to distribute remote Teams, and how to manage hundreds of small Teams using the Scrum of Scrums.

 *Note: this online course is an example of how Scrum scales.
 For a more detailed examination of Scrum Inc.'s modular scaling framework, that is designed to work in many different contexts, please see Scrum@Scale Pts.
 1 - 4.

 Are you ready to advance your Scrum knowledge?
 Prime members enjoy unrestricted access to all our webinars and advanced Scrum topics.